Finaps/technology-radar/.requirements/software-requirement-document.md

 ## 1. Introduction

-This document describes in detail the concept, purpose, reqruirements and general information of the Finaps Technology Radar.
+This document describes in detail the concept, purpose, requirements and general information of the Finaps Technology Radar.

 ### 1.1 Product scope

 Goal:
-- To track and document relevant technologies/techiques in a way that reflects desitions made around them based on previous experience and their status in the current technology landscape of Finaps.
+- To track and document relevant technologies/techniques in a way that reflects decisions made around them based on previous experience and their status in the current technology landscape of Finaps.

 Benefits:
-- Provides a platform to comunicate lessons learned, good practices and experiences.
+- Provides a platform to communicate lessons learned, good practices and experiences.
-- Reflects desitions made about Finaps' technology landscape.
+- Reflects decisions made about Finaps' technology landscape.
 - Provides a better insight of different interesting and current technologies in the context of Finaps.

 Objectives:
 - To display Finaps' current technology context and its evolution through time.
-- To serve as a guide to Finaps engineers when selecting techniologies for new projects.
+- To serve as a guide to Finaps engineers when selecting technologies for new projects.
-- To serve as a document on which to make technology-based desitions and investments.
+- To serve as a document on which to make technology-based decisions and investments.

 ### 1.2 Product value

 For Finaps engineers:
 - Provides aid when selecting a technology for a project based on previous experience and the opinions of the Finaps Panel of Tech.
-- Provides a platfrom where knowladege about specific technologies can be shared.
+- Provides a platform where knowledge about specific technologies can be shared.

 For Finaps management:
-- Provides a document on which stategical desitions regarding technology are presented.
+- Provides a document where strategical decisions regarding technology are presented.
-- Gives a visual panorama view of the current state of interesting and current technogies in coparison to Finaps' use and experience with them.
+- Gives a visual panorama view of the current state of interesting and current technologies in comparison to Finaps' use and experience with them.
-- Provides help and grounds to make business desitions related to technology used.
+- Provides help and grounds to make business decisions related to technology used.

 ### 1.3 Intended audience